The First 48 Hours

 These plastic carriers come in two pieces, with a top and a bottom that fasten together.
 They are inexpensive and a good airline-approved crate may cost as little as $35 for a puppy or up to $70 for an adult dog.
 Plastic carriers are lightweight and just about perfect for the puppy or dog that prefers a warm cozy space.
 The plastic crate does have a few shortcomings.
 For one, the crate cannot be partitioned.
-That means it will be necessary to purchase a smaller crate for a puppy and upgrade to a larger crate when your shepherd reaches adolescence.
+That means it will be necessary to purchase a smaller crate for a puppy and upgrade to a larger crate when your Cavalier King Charles Spaniel puppy reaches adolescence.
 Additionally, the air circulation is not as good at that in a wire crate or mesh crate, and the crate doesn’t break down into pieces that are easily stored or stowed away.
 Finally, because of the cracks and tiny fissures that occur in plastic, it is nearly impossible to completely clean and sterilize this crate.

 Mesh crates set up like tents and are the ultimate in lightweight temporary housing.
 Mesh traveling crates are made with a screen-like material that is supported by PVC tubing.
 They collapse into very manageable sizes, have tremendous air circulation, and are nice options for a well-behaved, calm dog that is reliable and quiet in a crate.

 A puppy can rip through the mesh walls easily, if she is so inclined.
 The mesh kennel is also not safe for traveling in a car because it doesn’t limit the dog’s movement in the event of a sudden stop.

 The most important thing to remember to bring with you when you go to pick up your puppy is a crate in which to bring her home.
 New owners often forget to bring a secure way of transporting the Cavalier King Charles Spaniel puppy.
 This can cause several problems.